Disease & Vaccine Information

 The first tetanus toxoid vaccine became commercially available in 1938 and in the mid 1940’s, the tetanus toxoid was combined with diphtheria toxoid to create the tetanus- diphtheria (Td) toxoid vaccine and additionally combined with whole cell pertussis to create the diphtheria-tetanus-pertussis vaccine (DTP).
 The newly created DTP combination vaccine was then absorbed onto aluminum salts when researchers discovered aluminum’s ability to enhance blood immune responses to both diphtheria and tetanus.
 Numerous companies held licenses for tetanus toxoid vaccines in the mid 1940’s, however, product licensing was not indicative of product endorsement.
 Safety, purity, and potency (if tests were available to determine potency) were tested as part of licensing approval, however, product efficacy was not, and not required for product licensing.
 Companies that held tetanus toxoid vaccine licenses in 1945 included Parke Davis and Co., Sharp and Dohme, Cutter Laboratories, Lederle Laboratories and more.

 In 1966, the Public Health Service Advisory Committee on Immunization Practices (now the CDC’s Advisory Committee on Immunization Practices) published its first tetanus, diphtheria and pertussis vaccine recommendations as well as recommendations for tetanus disease prevention pertaining to wound management.
-In this report, the Advisory Committee on Immunization Practices (ACIP) formally recommended that all infants receive three doses of diphtheria, tetanus, and pertussis vaccine (DTP) beginning between 2 and 3 months of age at intervals of 4 to 6 weeks.
-Additional booster doses were recommended at 1 year of age and between the age of 3 and 6 years, preferably prior to school entry.
-School children and adults not previously vaccinated with DTP were recommend to receive two doses of tetanus-diphtheria (Td) vaccine at 4 to 6 weeks intervals with a booster dose one year later, and routine booster doses every 10 years.
+These recommendations formally stated that all infants receive three doses of diphtheria, tetanus, and pertussis vaccine (DTP) beginning between two and three months of age at intervals of 4 to 6 weeks.
+Additional booster doses were also recommended at one year of age and between the age of three and six years, preferably prior to school entry.
+School children and adults not previously vaccinated with DTP were recommended to receive two doses of tetanus-diphtheria (Td) vaccine at four to six weeks intervals with a booster dose one year later and routine booster doses every 10 years.
 The Td vaccine was recommended for use among schoolchildren and adults instead of the DTP vaccine.
 This recommendation was made due to the significant increase in adverse reactions that were noted to occur following full doses of the diphtheria toxoid found in the DTP vaccine as age increased.
 For wound management, when a tetanus toxoid vaccine booster dose had previously been administered more than one year prior or when a person was not previously vaccinated against tetanus, Td vaccination was recommended.
 However, tetanus toxoid booster doses administered more frequently than every 10 years were not recommended by ACIP as they were reported to be associated with more frequent and severe reactions.

 The FDA approved the first acellular pertussis combination vaccine (DTaP) for use in the United States in 1991, however, between 1991 and 1996, the whole cell diphtheria, tetanus, and pertussis (DPT) vaccine continued to be recommended for the first three primary doses at 2, 4, and 6 months of age.
 The DTaP vaccine was only approved for use in children between the ages of 15 months and 6 years after completion of three primary doses of DPT.

-In 2016, the CDC reported that 58 percent of adults 65 years and older, 64.2 percent of adults 50 to 64 years, 62.8 percent of adults 19 to 49, and 62.2 percent of adults 19 and younger had received a tetanus containing vaccine within the previous 10 years.
-When Tdap vaccination rates could be assessed among adults, 20.4 percent of adult 65 years and older, 28 percent of adults 19 to 64 years, and 26.6 percent of adults 19 and younger had reported receiving a dose Tdap vaccine within the previous 10 years.
+In 2018, the CDC reported that 58.9 percent of adults 65 years and older, 62.8 percent of adults 50 to 64 years, 64.5 percent of adults 19 to 49, and 62.9 percent of adults 19 and younger had received a tetanus containing vaccine within the previous 10 years.
+When Tdap vaccination rates could be assessed among adults, 22.2 percent of adult 65 years and older, 33.5 percent of adults 19 to 64 years, and 31.2 percent of adults 19 and older had reported receiving a dose Tdap vaccine within the previous 10 years.
 Whites were found to have a higher tetanus vaccination rates when compared to Hispanics, blacks, and Asians.
+The CDC also reported that between 2010 and 2018, Tdap vaccination rates increased from 6.9 percent to 31.2 percent.

-In 2017, the CDC reported that 94 percent of all 19 to 35 month old children had received at least three doses of the tetanus toxoid containing DTaP vaccine and 83 percent had received at least four DTaP vaccine doses.
-As well, in 2017, the CDC also reported that 88.5 percent of all adolescents had received a booster dose of Tdap vaccine.
+In 2023, the CDC reported that 94.2 percent of all children born in 2018-2019 had received at least three doses of the tetanus toxoid containing DTaP vaccine and 81.9 percent had received at least four DTaP vaccine doses.
+As well, in 2021, the CDC also reported that 90.1 percent of all adolescents had received a booster dose of Tdap vaccine in 2020.

 IMPORTANT NOTE: NVIC encourages you to become fully informed about Tetanus and the Tetanus vaccine by reading all sections in the Table of Contents , which contain many links and resources such as the manufacturer product information inserts, and to speak with one or more trusted health care professionals before making a vaccination decision for yourself or your child.
 This information is for educational purposes only and is not intended as medical advice.